mjgold/tweetalyzer/README.md

 To get this application running.

+1. Fork and Clone this repository.

 1. Install any relevant gems.

   ```shell
   bundle install
   ```

-1. Setup your environmental keys correctly.
+1. Setup your `.env` file.

   ```shell
   cp .env.example .env